 Alcohol and Opioids, Both Legal and Illicit

 The classification of opioids includes heroin and the drugs fentanyl, Vicodin, and Percocet.
 Mixing alcohol with opioids magnifies the depressive properties of both substances.
-Users find themselves more sedated than they normally would from either the drugs or the alcohol and can suffer from depressed breathing, leading to respiratory or organ failure, coma, and eventual death.
+Users find themselves more sedated than they normally would from drugs or the alcohol and can suffer from depressed breathing, leading to respiratory or organ failure, coma, and eventual death.
 Milder side effects of the combination of alcohol and opioids include:

 - Abnormal behavior